seriousben/seriousben.com/content/links/how-to-annotate-literally-everything.md

 Very inspiring.
 I am also a lot into active reading and this is a great list of tools.

-More on active reading: <a href="https://help.open.ac.uk/active-reading">https://help.open.ac.uk/active-reading</a>
+More on active reading: [https://help.open.ac.uk/active-reading](https://help.open.ac.uk/active-reading)

 [Read more](https://beepb00p.xyz/annotating.html)